Home → Information for Jurors

 - United States citizen;

-- Resident of the county that sent you a summons for jury service; and
+- Resident of the State of Maine and the county that sent you a summons for jury service; and

 - Able to read, speak, and understand the English language, unless the inability is the result of a physical disability.

 - The Judicial Branch complies with the Americans with Disabilities Act and will provide reasonable accommodations to enable disabled individuals to serve as jurors.
 Disability Accommodation Request Form.

 Returning the juror questionnaire

 You will receive a qualification questionnaire with your juror summons.
 Please complete and return to the clerk’s office as instructed in the paperwork.
 You may need to update or correct your name, current address, and/or other information.
 If you no longer live in the county where you received the questionnaire, return the questionnaire to the court with your current address.
-Individuals are eligible for jury service only in the county in which they live.
+Individuals are eligible for jury service only if they are residents of Maine and of the county listed on the questionnaire they receive.

 Exemptions and deferrals from jury service